JannieI/canvas-workstation-V3/src/app/roadmap.md

 5. Also, easy way to jump to previous period:  loaded at start with data ??
 6. Reuse open Dashboard code between Open & Rename, if possible
-7. Test printing - and see if pagelayout can be changed 10.View all Comments and notes at once, with filter on messageText and Sender/Receiver 11.Save keeps all snapshots and undo actions, forever.
+7. Test printing - and see if pagelayout can be changed 10.View all Comments at once, with filter on messageText and Sender/Receiver 11.Save keeps all snapshots and undo actions, forever.
 Thus, can see how things looked at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.